-Advancing non-volatile memory (NVM) technologies have introduced novel entropy sources, enabling rPUF implementations with enhanced security metrics\cite{ding2021unified, sahay2017recent,mahmoodi2019experimental, chen2016review, lim2023dual, park2025physical}.
-The implementations of NVM-based rPUF span various memory technologies, including Ferroelectric Field-Effect Transistor (FeFET)\cite{shao2023novel, li2025demonstration, guo2021exploiting, shao2024imce}, Phase-Change RAM (PC-RAM)\cite{Le2014Exploiting}, Resistance RAM (RRAM) \cite{Pang2019Areconfigurable, gao2022unified, Zhao2020AFULLY,cao202467f} and Spin-Transfer Torque Magnetic Random-Access Memory (STT-MRAM)\cite{wang2017hardware,chen2017hardware,du2023intrinsic}, Spin-Orbit Torque MRAM (SOT-MRAM)\cite{Zhang2022Reconfigurable,cao2021reconfigurable, Lee2022Spintronics,zhao2023purely}, etc. The balance between endurance and reliability of NVM-based PUFs is an important consideration.
-SOT-MRAM is considered an ideal replacement for SRAM due to its high reliability, high speed, and low power consumption\cite{dieny2020opportunities, guo2021spintronics}.
-With binary data stored in SOT magnetic tunnel junctions (SOT-MTJ), the inherent dynamic entropy could lead to excellent C2C variability in SOT-MTJ\cite{yin2022scalable,carboni2019stochastic} and provide a physical basis for key regeneration; meanwhile, the unlimited endurance allows high-order reconfiguration counts \cite{xu2023full}.
-Thus, SOT-MRAM serves as an ideal carrier for multi-function PUF/memory design, which is considered a prime candidate for next-generation hardware security solutions.
+Advances in non-volatile memory (NVM) have introduced novel entropy sources that allow rPUFs to be implemented with enhanced security metrics \cite{ding2021unified, sahay2017recent,mahmoodi2019experimental, chen2016review, lim2023dual, park2025physical} in various memory technologies, which include the ferroelectric field-effect transistor (FeFET) \cite{shao2023novel, li2025demonstration, guo2021exploiting, shao2024imce}, phase-change random access memory (PC-RAM) \cite{Le2014Exploiting}, resistance random access memory (RRAM) \cite{Pang2019Areconfigurable, gao2022unified, Zhao2020AFULLY,cao202467f}, spin-transfer torque magnetic random access memory (STT-MRAM) \cite{wang2017hardware,chen2017hardware,du2023intrinsic}, and spin-orbit torque magnetic random access memory (SOT-MRAM) \cite{Zhang2022Reconfigurable,cao2021reconfigurable, Lee2022Spintronics,zhao2023purely}.
+For NVM-based PUFs, the balance between endurance and reliability is an important consideration.
+SOT-MRAM is considered an ideal replacement for static random access memory because of its high reliability, high speed, and low power consumption\cite{dieny2020opportunities, guo2021spintronics}.
+SOT-MRAM stores binary data in a magnetic tunnel junction (MTJ), which provides inherent dynamic entropy for excellent C2C variability and a physical basis for key regeneration \cite{yin2022scalable,carboni2019stochastic} as well as unlimited endurance for high-order reconfiguration counts \cite{xu2023full}.
+Thus, SOT-MRAM is an ideal carrier for multifunctional PUFs, which are considered a prime candidate for the next generation of hardware-based security primitives.